propeersinfo/nopcommerce-klarna-checkout/README.md

 1) References are updated to latest version.
 2) Changes are done in KlarnaCheckoutContext.cs

-This plugin is inspired by Klarna Checkout by Majako and Motillo.
+This plugin is inspired by Klarna Checkout by Motillo.
 The Upgradation features are implemented by <b>Professionals Peers Info Services Pvt.
 Ltd. http://www.propeersinfo.com</b>